Slavery Memorial Year

 Slavery abolished 150 years ago

 On 1 July 1863, slavery was abolished by law in Suriname and the Caribbean islands, which at that time were colonies of the Kingdom of the Netherlands.
 Many enslaved people were forced to continue working on the plantations for another 10 years under state supervision to limit the ‘loss caused by this measure’ to the plantation owners.
 So, for many people in the Kingdom, slavery did not actually end until 1 July 1873.
-That was 150 years ago on 1 July 2023.
+As of 1 July 2023, that was 150 years ago.

 From 1858 until long after 1873, people from Asia were also forced to perform hard labour in Suriname under Dutch colonial rule.

-Throughout the Memorial Year the Kingdom will reflect on this painful history and how it continues to play a role in the lives of people today.
+Throughout the Memorial Year the Kingdom reflected on this painful history and how it continues to play a role in the lives of people today.

 Memorial Year: grants for activities

-Anyone in the Kingdom who would like to organise an activity during the Memorial Year can apply for a grant.
-Grant applications are considered by the Cultural Participation Fund assessment committee.
+Grants were available to anyone in the Kingdom who wished to organise an activity during the Memorial Year.
+Grant applications were considered by the Cultural Participation Fund assessment committee.
 This committee is knowledgeable about the history of slavery and the communities affected.
+The fund, which provided financing for more than 200 initiatives, is now closed.

-The grant scheme focuses on initiatives for activities in which participants are actively involved.
-The activities should also:
+The grant scheme focused on initiatives for activities in which participants were actively involved.
+To qualify for funding, the activities also needed to:

 • draw attention to aspects of history and slavery;